 Our scope is to conduct clinical trials in healthy volunteers and in (cancer) patients.
 Different types of clinical trials are performed, for example: first in human (Single dose and Multiple dose), Biomarker trials, Food/drug interaction studies.
 The majority of our sponsors is the pharmaceutical industry but also academic trials are executed.

 We stand for high quality clinical trials.
-Our quality is garanteed by a quality control system (first party (internal) audits, training in procedures and
+Our quality is guaranteed by a quality control system (first party (internal) audits, training in procedures and

 Inclusion of oncological patients is done on a multidisciplinary basis, which is reflected by the composition of the Phase I working group of the hospital.
 Moreover, half of the patients is referred from other hospitals.
-We are known by our colleagues by sending out a newsletter, by contact on a regular basis (phone & e-mail)
+We are known by our colleagues by sending out a newsletter and by contact on a regular basis (phone & e-mail).

 For inclusion of healthy volunteers in clinical trials D.R.U.G. has a healthy volunteer database with approximately 3000 active volunteers.
-More healthy volunteers are recruited by advertising in different magazines and papers.
-Material used for recruitement is all approved by the Etical Comité.
+More healthy volunteers are recruited by advertising in different magazines, papers, social media and different websites.
+Material used for recruitement is all approved by the Ethical Comité.

 Recruitment healthy volunteers